SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

     ![](images/api_11_pman_post.png)

     As "Authorization" choose "Type" "Bearer Token" and provide a valid Bearer Token.
-E.g. the one you generated in teh previous steps.
+E.g. the one you generated in the previous steps.

     As "Body" provide your question message, for example: